 As you can see, many common temperature sensors can serve as thermal winding protection devices for servo and induction motors.
 However, having a motor fitted with thermal winding protection is only part of the solution.
 If the thermal winding protection is not connected to a monitoring device or circuit, then the thermal winding protection is irrelevant.

-Fortunately, KEB VFDs have a T1 and T2 (or T+ and T-) terminal for connection of a thermal winding protection sensor.
+Fortunately, KEB VFDs have a T1 and T2 (or T+ and T-) terminal for the connection of a thermal winding protection sensor.
 Depending on the sensor type as described above, the drive will be able to monitor the resistance or output the temperature response of the motor windings.

 Next Generation Drives and Thermal Protection